toanpv/InspiusArena/README.md

   coroutines' Flow
 - DataSource: for storing app configuration data and preferences

-The Material Design Components (MDC) library is used for all UI elements and theming.
+The Material Design Components (MDC) library is used for all UI elements and theming (support dark and light mode)
 Play highlight video with [DKVideoPlayer](https://github.com/Doikki/DKVideoPlayer) and Picture-in-Picture